 Several prototypes of NARS have been implemented, and NARS is currently an open-source project.
-At the the present stage, where the logic part is mostly implemented, and the control part is in its preliminary form.
-The current development focuses on the completion of the logic, especially the top (7-9) layers.
+At the the present stage, where the logic part is fully implemented, and the control part is under testing.
+The current development focuses on the testing of the design and implementation.

-Topics that are also under consideration include refinement of the control part, extensive testing, knowledge acquisition, system augmentation or customization, and practical applications.
+Topics that are also under consideration include knowledge acquisition and system augmentation or customization.

-Though NARS is not ready for commercial applications, some experiments have been carried out to test its application potential, in particular, the expressing power of Narsese and the inferential power of NAL.
+Though NARS is not ready for commercial applications, some experiments have been carried out to test its application potential.
 Some experiment results are here.

 project home >